A Message From Our Executive Team

 - Staff members with SARS-CoV2 infection will be managed according to CDC guidance as outlined in Interim Guidance for Managing Healthcare Personell with SARS-CoV2 infection or Exposure to SARS-CoV2.

 - As of August 1, 2021, all staff will be required to be fully vaccinated or have a plan in place to become fully vaccinated as part of their employment.

 - Any Aerosol Generating Procedure requires that staff don full PPE prior to initiation of procedure and close the resident room door during procedure.
 IE: med aerosols and suctioning.
-PPE for any aerosol causing procedure is disposable gown, gloves, N95 and face shield.
+PPE for any aerosol causing procedure is disposable gown, gloves, N95 and face shield/goggles.